 Our Founder: Mary M. McCambridge

-Mary is an award-winning author, speaker, private executive bereavement coach, nationally-known crime victims’ rights advocate and consultant.
+Mary, who established www.GriefAuthority.com, is host of The Mary Mac Show podcast, heard in over 80 countries and in the top 5% of podcasts globally, is a grief and bereavement specialist, award-winning author, speaker, private executive bereavement coach, nationally-known crime victims’ rights advocate and consultant.
 She developed and edited the award-winning National Directory of Bereavement Support Groups and Services, Understanding Your Grieving Heart After a Loved One’s Death, How to Help a Grieving Child After a Loved One’s Death, Holiday Grief: How to Cope with Stress, Anxiety and Depression After a Loved One’s Death and other works in this field.

 She received her Bachelor of Science degree from the University of Scranton and an MBA in Finance/International Business from Fordham University.
 She was honored by the New York State Senate for her work with Survivors of Homicide Victims, and has been featured in newspaper articles in the New York Daily News, Newsday, the Orlando Sentinel and other media.
 She has also appeared on radio and television show including CBS Up to the Minute, and News 12 Long Island.